ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

 -   To run the tests:
  	1. From the root of your application, enter this command:

  	```
  	mbed test --compile-list
  	```

- 	1. Look for the name of a test suite matching to mbed-os-features-cellular-tests-cellular-cellular_all
+ 	1. Look for the name of a test suite matching `mbed-os-features-cellular-tests-cellular-cellular_all`.
  	1. Run tests with the command:

  	```
  	mbed test -n "mbed-os-features-cellular-tests-cellular-cellular_all" -m YOURMACHINE -t YOURCOMPILER --app-config YOURCONFIG.json
  	```

-For more information on the  `mbed-greentea` testing suite, please visit [its documentation](/docs/v5.7/tools/greentea.html).
+For more information on the  `mbed-greentea` test suite, please visit [its documentation](/docs/v5.7/tools/greentea.html).

-Tests can be also run stand-alone.
-The [UNITTESTS folder](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/UNITTESTS) contains unit tests for cellular specific classes.
+You can also run stand-alone tests.
+The [`UNITTESTS` folder](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/UNITTESTS) contains unit tests for cellular specific classes.
 Unit tests are based on the stubbing method.

-You can run those tests locally by running ./run_tests script under the [UNITTESTS folder](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/UNITTESTS).
+You can run those tests locally by running `./run_tests` script under the [`UNITTESTS` folder](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/UNITTESTS).

-You need the following applications: cpputest, gcov and lcov (genhtml) for running the tests stand-alone.
+You need the following applications: `cpputest`, `gcov` and `lcov` (`genhtml`) for running the tests by themselves.

-After you have run the run_tests script, you can find test results under [UNITTESTS/results folder](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/UNITTESTS) and line and function coverages under the [UNITTESTS/coverages folder](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/UNITTESTS) folder.
+After you have run the `run_tests` script, you can find test results in the [`UNITTESTS/results` folder](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/UNITTESTS) and line and function coverages in the [`UNITTESTS/coverages` folder](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/UNITTESTS) folder.